dustinhayes/JS-Unplugged/README.md

 	undefined
 ];
 ```

+Technically all arrays, unless there elements are all numbers. are mixed, since the length property is equal to an integer.

 #### Setting, Getting, and Deleting
 We can access an arrays properties with both the dot notation `.` or the subscript notation `[]`.
 However, since array keys are generally integers, we mostly use subscript notation to access them.
 When setting, resetting, getting, or deleting elements from an array we use the subscript notation.